 Over 60?
 Stop Doing These Things Immediately, Say Experts

 Aging gracefully isn't about trying to look like a 20-something — it's about living your best life and having the physical and mental health to enjoy it.
 Like a bottle of wine, you can get better with age with the right care.
 Ideally, you'll have already been practicing healthy habits throughout your life.
 But even if you haven't, it's never too late to start taking proactive steps to maintain and even improve your health.
 The good news is, it's never too late to adopt new habits and improve your lifestyle.
 That's according to Dr. Martin Miner, Regional Medical Director of Vault Health— the first men's telehealth company to provide performance-based treatments for physical, mental, and sexual health—who's also an expert authority on aging successfully.
-Read on for his essential 7 takeaways—and to ensure your health and the health of others, don't miss these 16 "Health" Tips to Stop Following Immediately.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Realize That Your Body is Communicating With You